-ValueError - if x is less than 0 or greater than or equal to the factorial of n n (int) - a nonnegative integer a generator of all Permutations with degree n or less
+Raises ValueError - if x is less than 0 or greater than or equal to the factorial of n

 Generates all permutations in S_n , the symmetric group of degree n, i.e., all permutations with degree less than or equal to n.
-The permutations are yielded in ascending order of their left Lehmer codes.
+The permutations are yielded in ascending order of their left Lehner codes.